wearpants/instrument/doc/basic_use.rst

 Reducers & Producers
 --------------------

-:func:`instrument.reducer` and :func:`instrument.producer` are decorators for
+:func:`reducer` and :func:`producer` are decorators for
 functions, *not* iterators.

-The :func:`instrument.reducer` decorator measures functions that consume many items.
+The :func:`reducer` decorator measures functions that consume many items.
 Examples include aggregators or a ``batch_save()``:

 >>> @instrument.reducer()